History of Arsenal F.C. (1886–1966): Early years (1886–1910)

 The club was founded as Dial Square Football Club in 1886 by a group of workers employed by the Dial Square workshop at the Royal Arsenal, an armaments factory in Woolwich, which was then in Kent but was incorporated into London in 1889.
 (Note: Another football team based at the Royal Arsenal, Woolwich Union, had been founded in 1884, and some Dial Square players, including Fred Beardsley, had previously played for that side.
 However, club historians generally regard Dial Square as Arsenal's direct forerunners.)
 They were led by a Scotsman, David Danskin, who purchased the club's first football, Jack Humble and, later, former Nottingham Forest goalkeeper Fred Beardsley.
-(Note: Contrary popular belief, Beardsley and Nottingham Forest did not provide the original red shirts worn by the players.
+(Note: Contrary to popular belief, Beardsley and Nottingham Forest did not provide the original red shirts worn by the players.
 Beardsley suggested that they play in the same colours as Forest, the shirts were purchased locally.)
 Dial Square played their first match on 11 December 1886 against Eastern Wanderers on an open field on the Isle of Dogs, which they won 6–0.
 (Note: The number of goals Dial Square scored is disputed, though six is the officially recorded figure.)
 The club was renamed Royal Arsenal soon afterwards, reportedly on Christmas Day.
 Initially the club played on Plumstead Common, but soon sought alternative homes, firstly the Sportsman Ground in Plumstead before moving to the adjacent Manor Ground in 1888.
 Unhappy with the Manor Ground's poor facilities, the club moved to the nearby Invicta Ground in 1890, before returning to the Manor Ground three years later as the Invicta Ground's rent proved too expensive.

 During this period, Royal Arsenal were successful in various local trophies, winning both the Kent Senior Cup and London Charity Cup in the 1889–90 season and the London Senior Cup in 1890–91; they also entered the FA Cup for the first time in 1889–90.
 A gulf between Arsenal and the professional sides from Northern England soon became apparent, and Arsenal faced the threat of their amateur players being lured away by the money which professional sides could offer; after Derby County had played Arsenal in an FA Cup tie in 1891, they attempted to sign two of Arsenal's amateur players on professional contracts.